 Projects without a non-profit arts applicant or partner

 9. I have some “in kind” support for my project.
 Can I use it as part of my match funding?
 How do I calculate its value?

 If your match support is materials or services, the easiest way is to calculate what you would normally have to pay for those materials or services at “fair market” value.

 You may include donated professional or artistic services (e.g. design of publicity material), but not simply volunteer helpers.
-Donated services should be calculated based on an hourly rate at local market value, but no higher than the rate advised on the Independent Sector website (currently $24.69/hour).
+Donated services should be calculated based on an hourly rate at local market value, but no higher than the rate advised by Independent Sector.